pcubero/RyanTest/Readme.txt

+The project has been developed with Eclipse Neon.3 Release (4.6.3)

-App uses Spring Boot framework.
+The app uses Spring Boot framework.

 Just run the app as application console and put the uri in your navigator